Thiol: Thioalcohols

 2-Mercaptoethanol is a reagent in biochemistry.
 3-Mercaptopropane-1,2-diol is a medicine.
 These compounds have high solubility in water owing to the presence of OH substituent(s).

 Thiol-carboxylic acids

-Cysteine and penicillamine have the formula HSCR2CH(NH2)CO2H, where R = H and CH_{3}, respectively.
+Cysteine and penicillamine have the formula HSCR2CH(NH2)CO2H, where R = H and CH3, respectively.
 Cysteine is common amino acid, and penicillamine has medicinal properties.
 Coenzyme A and glutathione are more complicated thiol-containing derivatives.
 Cysteine-rich proteins called metallothionein have high affinity for heavy metals.
 Thiocarboxylic acids, with the formula HS(O)CR, can be considered thiols also.
 Thioacetic acid is one example.

 Aminothiols

 Cysteine and penicillamine also are classified as an aminothiols.
-One variation is cysteamine (HSCH2CH2NH2.
+One variation is cysteamine (HSCH2CH2NH2).

 Reactions

 Thiols form sulfides, thioacetals, and thioesters, which are analogous to ethers, acetals, and esters, respectively.

 Acidity

 Thiols are easily deprotonated.
 Relative to the alcohols, thiols are more acidic.
 The conjugate base of a thiol is called a thiolate.
 Butanethiol has a pK_{a} of 10.5 vs 15 for butanol.
 Thiophenol has a pK_{a} of 6, versus 10 for phenol.
-A highly acidic thiol is pentafluorothiophenol (C_{6}F_{5}SH) with a pK_{a} of 2.68.
+A highly acidic thiol is pentafluorothiophenol (C6F5SH) with a pK_{a} of 2.68.
 Thus, thiolates can be obtained from thiols by treatment with alkali metal hydroxides.